MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-experimental-unpackaged-tutorial.md

 # Tutorial: Build and deploy an unpackaged app using Preview and Experimental channels of the Windows App SDK

-**Using the Windows App SDK Stable version**: You can auto-initialize the Windows App SDK through the `WindowsPackageType` project property when you [create a WinUI 3 app](../winui/winui3/create-your-first-winui3-app.md).
+**Using the Windows App SDK Stable version**: You can auto-initialize the Windows App SDK through the `WindowsPackageType` project property when you [Create your first WinUI 3 project](../winui/winui3/create-your-first-winui3-app.md).
 You can also follow an [advanced tutorial](tutorial-unpackaged-deployment.md) in which you configure a non-MSIX packaged app to load the Windows App SDK runtime and call Windows App SDK APIs.

 This article provides a step-by-step tutorial for configuring a non-MSIX packaged app so that it can load the Windows App SDK runtime and call Windows App SDK APIs.
 This tutorial demonstrates this scenario using a basic Console app project, but the steps apply to any unpackaged desktop app that uses the Windows App SDK.